 Academic integrity is very important.
-The instructor will energetically investigate any failure to follow the academic standards as noted in the UC Davis Code of Conduct.
+As instructor, I am obligated to investigate any failure to follow the academic standards as noted in the UC Davis Code of Conduct.
 Particularly important is the issue of misrepresentation or plagiarism.
-In the era of Internet information it takes discipline to document one's sources for written work.
+In the era of Internet information, it takes discipline to document one's sources for written work.
 Students are reminded that they must be particularly scrupulous in this regard.

-Class Participation (50 points):
+Class Participation (60 points):